agsb/jelly/README.md

 ## Ideas

-it just runs a minimal language, brainfuck.
+It just runs a minimal language, brainfuck;

-Works by sequential access an ideal tape, just moves forwards or backwards.
+Works by sequential access a conceitual tapes, just move forwards or backwards;

-No registers and no memory addresses.
+No registers and no memory addresses;

+Extend brainfuck to include third tape for I/O;

-Use of 2's complement numbers, to increase add 0x1, to decrease add 0xf.
+Use of 2's complement numbers, to increase add 0x1, to decrease add 0xf;

-Use signals and latchs to read or write.
+Use signals and latchs to read or write;

 Any device could be "as" a tape